Devosud/circlebar-website/README.md

 ![](banner.png)

-Websote build to display the Circlebar app, a friend's project
+Website build to display the Circlebar app, a friend's project